ceramicskate0/SharpLeftOvers/README.md

       Attempt to auth to krbtgt account with password 'mimikatz' to check for skeleton key.
 (Credit Red Sieges Youtube talk)

       -dmp
-      Attempt to find lsass dump files or other memory dump files
+      Attempt to find lsass dump files or other memory dump files.

       -keethief
       Attempt to find left over keethief dumps.